ytrms/game-nights/README.md

 ### Project layout

-- `public/` — upload the files in this folder to your web host. `index.html` reads from `leaderboard.json` to render the page.
+- `public/` — upload the files in this folder to your web host (or let GitHub Pages deploy it). `index.html` reads from `leaderboard.json` to render the page.
 - `data/config.json` — page copy and scoring rules.
 Update this when you tweak how points are awarded or want to change the headline/tagline.
 - `data/events.json` — the running event log.
 Each event lists the individual point awards that were logged for that night.
+- `data/guest_tokens.json` — mapping of short greeting tokens to player names.
 - `scripts/manage_scores.py` — command-line helper for adding awards and rebuilding `public/leaderboard.json`.

 ### Updating scores